nukala/toolbox/README.md

 **WARNING**
 ---------
-`Parent-pom`, from a sibling repo, pulls down versions that have vulnerabilities.
+`Parent-pom` from a sibling repo, pulls down versions that have vulnerabilities.
 Use caution

 _NOTE_
 ------
-Uses [lombok](https://www.baeldung.com/lombok-ide) to help generate some bioler plate code.
+1. Uses [lombok](https://www.baeldung.com/lombok-ide) to help generate some boiler plate code.

+2. Also, in my IDE rebuild fails, command line is SUCCESS.
+In those cases, I made spacing changes and the IDE recompiled and resolved everything.
+Unfortunately, plain rebuild class did not work with IntelliJ-Community.